Waax (band): Musical style

 Frontwoman Marie DeVita describes the band's style as "a mixture of post-punk and alternative rock".

-DeVita is the band's primary songwriter with prior assistance from then-lead guitarist Chris Antolak.
+DeVita was the band's primary songwriter, with prior assistance coming from then-lead guitarist Chris Antolak.
 On the creation of their Wild & Weak EP, drummer Tom Bloomfield shared how DeVita, while writing the lyrics, "was really getting into delving into her internal struggles and [he thought] that's what has inspired the record.
 Really emotive both lyrically and musically."